Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 Sayeux, A-S. (2008) Surfers: Being in the World.
 A Socio-Anthropological Analysis of Surfer Culture, Between Conformity and Deviance, Social Anthropology and Ethnology, University of Rennes 2, 1–292.

-[1] This article is based on my thesis for the Master’s 1 program in Sports Tourism Management.
+[1] This article is based on my thesis for the first year of the Master's program in Sports Tourism Management.

-[2] Reference to heteropatriarchal masculinity, defined by Connell as “the configuration of gender practices designed to ensure the perpetuation and domination of men over women” (1995: 11).
-Gender practices occur in different historical and cultural contexts and are performed by individuals of different races, classes, and generations (1985).
+[2] Reference to hemogenic masculinity, defined by Connell as “the configuration of gender practices aimed at ensuring the perpetuation and domination of men over women” (1995: 11).
+Gender practices take place in different historical and cultural contexts and are performed by individuals of different races, classes, and generations (1985).

 [3] These field studies were conducted as part of a university internship at a surf camp.